yangcas/yangcas1.github.io/_pages/cv.md

 My name is Yang Liu, a final-year PhD candidate in Communication and Information System at University of Chinese Academy of Sciences (UCAS).
 My advisor is professor [Yang Yang](http://sist.shanghaitech.edu.cn/sist_en/2018/1227/c3846a38413/page.htm).
 I received the Bachelor degree from Anhui University, China, in 2012, and Master degree from Beihang University, China, in 2016.
 My project involves mobile sensing, embedded system, and wireless localization.
 Currently, my work focuses on novel mobile interaction technologies using wireless signals, especially acoustic signals.
-Recently, I have designed and developed an acoustic based localization and tracking prototype system using an android smartphone and commercial speakers, which could provide fine-grained motion tracking, and could detect small and slow movement (e.g. human breathing).
+Recently, I have designed an acoustic based localization and tracking prototype system using an android smartphone and commercial speakers, which could provide fine-grained motion tracking, and could detect small and slow movement (e.g. human breathing).
 I’m highly self-motivated, because I hope that what I learned could help me to bring new ideas into real-world applications.